waipeng/lab-kubernetes/README.md

 ### Create Lab

 If you created a virtual environment above, ensure you have activated that virtual environment, and that the OpenStack and Heat clients are installed.
-Create your Kubernetes Lab by running the following command.
+Create your Kubernetes Lab by running the following command:

 ```
 (.venv) $ openstack stack create                                                                    \